pantheon-systems/terminus-build-tools-plugin/README.md

 - Create a new GitHub repository named `example-site`, cloned from the started site repository.
 - Create a new Pantheon site built from the GitHub repository.
+- Install the specified CMS and commit the exported configuration to the GitHub repository.
 - Configure CircleCI to run Behat tests on the site on every pull request.
 - Configure credentials on all of these services to allow the test scripts to run.